MastafaF/anomaly_detection_trees/README.md

 the number of anomalies.
 A problem with too many anomalies can be an issue.
 It could be interesting to see how they would perform when reducing the percentage of anomalies at training time.

+In data folder, we add the data used in our SPAM Collection Dataset experiments.
+Embeddings are given with XLM-en with 2048 dimensions.
+We have used a MAX_LEN parameter which in this case is either 20 or 40 tokens. (not sure which one was used here)

 2. Add more examples in NLP here.